ekanban/SwitchBooks/readme.md

 You may view all the books that have been added by other users.
 But to add a book of your own, you need to signup to use the service.
 After signing up, you may add your own books and comment on other people's books.
 You may edit/delete the books or comments that you've added.
 If you find a book that you'd like to exchange for one of yours, simply send that person a switch request.
 Please note that you need to have added atleast one book of yours to send a switch request to other users.

 You may view the requests that you've sent or recieved in the navbar while you're logged in.
+Whenever a user sends you a switch request for one of your books, you recieve an e-mail notifying you of the request.

 ## How to run SwitchBooks locally?